ThomasBertolani/smart-traffic-rl/README.md

 **The Goal:** Train a RL agent to minimize queue lengths while maintaining stability, effectively solving the trade-off between reactivity and throughput.

 ## 🧩 Custom Environment
-I designed a custom Gymnasium environment (`TrafficIntersectionEnv`) to model realistic traffic physics:
+I designed a custom Gymnasium environment to model realistic traffic physics:
 * **Non-Stationary Inflow:** Traffic arrives in sine-wave gated platoons to simulate upstream signal coordination.
 * **Startup Lost Time:** A capacity penalty is applied during phase switches to simulate driver reaction time.
 * **Physical Constraints:** Inflow is capped by a safety headway of 1.2s.